SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

 3. By following the B-Human code release documentation it is possible to conclude the code installation.

-IMPORTANT: To improve the detection and to not discard far away balls it is necessary to calibrate the NAO's camera matrix and joints.
+__IMPORTANT__: To improve the detection and to not discard far away balls it is necessary to calibrate the NAO's camera matrix and joints.

 ### Results